do-community/developer-glossary/README.md

 # developer-glossary

 A community-built glossary of technical terms.
+See it live at [www.glossary.dev](https://www.glossary.dev)

 ## How to Contribute a new term and definition